SaeSimcheon/recommendation_system/textbook/chapter8.md

 #### Factorization machine

+- It includes large class of matrix factorization algorithms. <- check fact.
+- Pairwise Interaction Tensor Factorization can be viewed as its special case.
-- It can be viewed as a general tensor matrix factorization. <- check fact.
+- Tensor factorization can be considered a generalization of matrix factorization.

 ##### Basic idea
 - model each rating as a linear combination of interactions between input variables.